Steps to build a successful telesales or customer service team

 Employees like playing games when working.
 During the TalentLMS recent survey, 89% of respondents said that gamified tasks make them feel competitive and eager to complete them; another 89% claimed that gamification makes them more productive.
 So gamification can significantly improve your customer service.
 Reward employees who achieved the best results in this field, offering them such prizes as gift cards, special privileges, paid time off, or other items that appeal to them.
 These incentives will inspire them and increase their loyalty, thus improving your customer experience.

-In the remote work environment, feedback is even more valuable than in the office.
+In the remote work environment of a virtual contact center, feedback is even more valuable than in the office.
 It is a beacon that helps your employees move to the shore of success and perfection.
 Receiving feedback they understand what to improve and feel appreciated.
 It is important to you as well.
 When your employees are free to discuss the aspects of their work with you as a leader it gives you a tremendous opportunity to improve business processes in your organization.

 The other benefit of giving feedback is that it airs out tension, inevitable in any community.
 Hallett recommends framing this process with two statements that people will complete with each other in partnership.